Get a quote

 • Full scribe: The full scribe log home stacks horizontal logs to form walls.
 Grooves cut into the logs allow them to be stacked snugly together.
 These homes are known for their energy efficiency and tend to withstand high winds and rains.
 They’re usually the most expensive to build, requiring more logs, specialized trades, and attention to the detail of eliminating gaps.

-• Post and beam: This type of log home uses full logs placed vertically as structural posts to support horizontal logs beams placed across them for structural support.
+• Post and beam: This type of log home uses full logs placed vertically as structural posts to support horizontal logs and beams placed across them for structural support.
 Post and beam homeowners get maximum insulation and energy efficiency.

 • Timber frame: These homes are really a hybrid of a log home and a frame home.
 Logs are first used as posts and beams to hold the structure together and then finished with a square profile so that the rest of the walls can be framed together with traditional timber and siding.